ghostleyjim/DiscordCoronaBotNL/README.md

 DiscordCoronaBotNL

-Discord bot created to scrape the RIVM (dutch healthcare institute) once a day (to prevent flooding) and collect the number of confirmed cases per municipal.
+Discord bot created to scrape the RIVM (dutch healthcare institute) once a day (to prevent flooding) and collect the number of confirmed cases per municipality.

-When user in discord writes !corona <municipal(gemeente)> the bot will respond with number of confirmed cases..
+When user in discord writes !corona <municipality(gemeente)> the bot will respond with number of confirmed cases..

 The user can also use following commands;